Lau-Lab/pytmt/README.md

 Install Python 3.7+ and pip.
 See instructions on Python website for specific instructions for your operating system.

-Install pytmt from PyPI.
+Install pyTMT from PyPI.
 We recommend using a virtual environment.

 	$ pip install pytmt

 #### Running

-Launch pytmt as a Python module (Usage/Help)
+Launch pyTMT as a Python module (Usage/Help)

 	$ python -m pytmt -h